azharislam/LocoShapesFinal/README.md

 # Where are the screenshots?

 Unfortunately this was done such a long time ago, I didn't know much about development or Github at the time.
+I tried to run the app on Android Studio as I can't seem to find info on it since uni, still having a dig to find it.
 Since then I have become an iOS developer.
 I hope to revive this one day but for now, enjoy the Android code way before the Kotlin days!